matteeyah/respondo/docs/organization.md

 <https://app.respondohub.com/settings>

-When you first sign in, you can click `Authorize` to connect your organization Twitter account.
+When you first sign in, you can click `Authorize` to connect your organization X account.

 When signed in, you can load new tickets associated with your Organization by pressing the `Reload` button in the tickets page.

 ## Organization accounts

-Respondo can automatically integrate your Twitter and LinkedIn accounts.
+Respondo can automatically integrate your X and LinkedIn accounts.
 To do so, navigate to the `Organization Settings` page and you'll be able to authorize or deauthorize these accounts.